-Compute Scale : This factor can be used to downscale the heatmap for the computation, if the computation of the heatmap is too slow.
-A smaller heatmap (scaled by the given factor from the original size) is used, and the result is upscaled to the original size for displaying.
-Accordingly, the smaller the Compute Scale, the faster the heatmap is computed, but the less accurate it is.

-Color Schema: The Color Schema that is used for this Heatmap.

-- Custom Colors: The Colors for the "Custom" Color Schema.
-The drawn heatmap interpolates between all colors selected here. - Ignore (0, 0): If true, ignores all (0, 0) coordinates when computing the heatmap.
-Use this, if the data defaults to (0, 0) on undetected eye direction. - Use Fixation Length: When basing the heatmap upon fixations, use the length of a fixation as a weight. - Kernel Size: The size of the Gaussian kernel used to create the heatmap. - StandardDeviation: The standard deviation of the Gaussian kernel used to create the heatmap.
+- Compute Scale : This factor can be used to downscale the heat map for the computation, if the computation of the heat map is too slow.
+A smaller heat map (scaled by the given factor from the original size) is used, and the result is upscaled to the original size for displaying.
+Accordingly, the smaller the Compute Scale, the faster the heat map is computed, but the less accurate it is. - Color Schema: The Color Schema that is used for this heat map.
+If set to "Custom", you can define your own color schema. - Custom Colors: The Colors for the "Custom" Color Schema.
+The drawn heat map interpolates between all colors selected here.
+Please note that for the interpolation, the values of the Red, Green and Blue channels are important, even if the color is completely transparent.
+If you have surprising colors in your heat map with a custom color schema, check the RGB values of your transparent colors under the "Advanced" tab of the color selection. - Ignore (0, 0): If true, ignores all (0, 0) coordinates when computing the heat map.
+Use this, if the data defaults to (0, 0) on undetected eye direction. - Use Fixation Length: When basing the heat map upon fixations, use the length of a fixation as a weight.

+Kernel Size: The size of the Gaussian kernel used to create the heat map.

+Standard Deviation: The standard deviation of the Gaussian kernel used to create the heat map.

+The Eye X and Eye Y coordinate parameters need to be set to distinct data columns: You have selected the same columns for both X and Y coordinates.
+Please select a different X or Y column in the settings of this node.

+The resulting heat map is too large: The current data would result in a really large heat map.
+Most likely, this error occurs because you have not selected the correct X and Y coordinates, your data has outliers that are not realistic coordinates, or your coordinates are scaled with a large factor.
+If your data has outliers, the simple solution is to enable Clamp to Stimulus.
+Other possible solutions are to select different columns, or set appropriate Scale (X) and Scale (Y) factors.

+The kernel needs to be smaller than the width and height The kernel is larger than the current heat map.
+You can reduce the size of the kernel.
+Another possibility is that your X and Y coordinates are very small (possibly normalized), or you have selected Clamp to Stimulus and the stimulus file is very small.